industrydive/Secret-Santakkuh/README.txt

  	Getting Started
 +========================+

-1) Create and activate a virtual virtual environment
+1) Create and activate a python virtual environment
 2) pip install the requirements
 3) Copy settings_sample.py to settings.py and adjust the values as needed
 4) Run the modules as detailed below